Wangzhijingwzj/Wangzhijingwzj.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Zhijing Wang, and I am currently a Ph.D candidate in the  [School of Mathematical Sciences](https://math.sjtu.edu.cn/Default/index/), Shanghai Jiao Tong University (SJTU).
-I received my Bachelor degree in Statistics and Economy from Beijing Normal University in 2022.
+I received my Bachelor degree in Statistics in [School of Statistic](https://stat.bnu.edu.cn/) and Economy in [Business School](https://bs.bnu.edu.cn/) from Beijing Normal University in 2022.

-My research mainly focuses on developing efficient methods for high-dimensional statistical models and demension reduction.
+My research mainly focuses on high-dimensional statistical models, factor analysis, and demension reduction.
 I am also interested in the applications of statistics and machine learning in solving significant scientific/social problems (including economy, finance, environment).